 Trojan.Generic is an undetermined parasite detected by multiple antivirus vendors from various signs.
 This means that the file detected is malicious.
-While it is impossible to figure exact nature of such detection, one can assume that this PC is compromised.
+While it is impossible to figure the exact nature of such detection, one can assume that this PC is compromised.

-The term Trojan determines distribution methods of this parasite.
+The term Trojan determines the distribution methods of this parasite.
 All such infections are installed disguised as something else.
 It might be distributed using email attachments, downloads from websites, through infected USB or through web exploits.
 Basically, all such parasites require user interaction for infection.

-The “Generic” part means that trojan performs undetermined function or it is unknown at the moment.
+The “Generic” part means that trojan performs an undetermined function or it is unknown at the moment.
 Many fresh threats might get detected as Trojan.Generic, which means that Antivirus vendors do not know what exactly this executable does at the moment or they don’t really care.
 This might result in partial removal only.
 It is always useful to know the function trojan performs.

-Another possibility is that trojan is detected by heuristic algorithm.
-This means that antivirus program has detected something similar to other computer parasites, like functions to hide, etc. The parasite is stopped but the real purpose of such trojan remains unclear.
+Another possibility is that trojan is detected by a heuristic algorithm.
+This means that the antivirus program has detected something similar to other computer parasites, like functions to hide, etc. The parasite is stopped but the real purpose of such trojan remains unclear.

 The real function of such Trojans might be one or more of the following :

-- Downloader : Downloads other parasites and infects system further.
+- Downloader : Downloads other parasites and infects the system further.
 This is one of the most common types of Trojan infection.
 You should scan your system for other parasites.

-- Banker, keylogger or Spyware : Tries to steal your credit card information or other private data; You have to make sure that your passwords and sensitive information was not leaked to malware makers.
+- Banker, keylogger or Spyware : Tries to steal your credit card information or other private data; You have to make sure that your passwords and sensitive information were not leaked to malware makers.

 - Rogue, FakeAV, FakeAlert or Ransomware, Froadload: will try to scare you into spending money for their useless functions; The removal instructions depend on the type of the parasite as some of them use complex strategies of keeping running.

 - Bitcoin Miner, Clicker, SpamBot, Flooder or similar : will use computer resources for their own purposes.
-For example it might click on various advertisements in the background or send out spam.
+For example, it might click on various advertisements in the background or send out spam.
 Such parasites will make your PC slower and might use up your bandwidth.

 - Rootkit : protects other parasites from detection and limits your access to PC.